 Are escape routes protected with suitable walls and floors?

-Is there adequate compartmentation?

-Minor Defects

-Minor Defects

-Minor Defects

-Glazing which is expected to be fire resisting, inc vision panels and fanlights:
+Minor Defects Is there adequate compartmentation?
+Minor Defects Is there reasonable limitation of linings that might promote fire spread?
+Yes Glazing which is expected to be fire resisting, inc vision panels and fanlights: • None Is glazing reasonable and free from any obvious defects?
+Yes Commente

-None

-Is glazing reasonable and free from any obvious defects?